Stencil printing

-Stencil printing is the process of depositing solder paste on the printed wiring boards (PWBs) to establish electrical connections.
+Stencil printing is the process of depositing solder paste on the printed circuit boards (PCBs) to establish electrical connections.
 It is immediately followed by the component placement stage.
 The equipment and materials used in this stage are a stencil, solder paste, and a printer.

 The stencil printing function is achieved through a single material namely solder paste which consists of solder metal and flux.
 Paste also acts as an adhesive during component placement and solder reflow.
 The tackiness of the paste enables the components to stay in place.
-A good solder joint is one where the solder paste has melted well and flowed and wetted the lead or termination on the component and the pad on the board.
+A good solder joint is one where the solder paste has melted well and flowed and wetted the lead or terminal on the component and the pad on the board.

 In order to achieve this kind of a solder joint, the component needs to be in the right place, the right volume of solder paste needs to be applied, the paste needs to wet well on the board and component, and there needs to be a residue that is either safe to leave on the board or one that can easily be cleaned.

 The solder volume is a function of the stencil, the printing process and equipment, solder powder, and rheology or the physical properties of the paste.
 Good solder wetting is a function of the flux.

 Inputs

 Inputs to the process can be classified as design input, material input and process parameter input.
 The output of the process is a printed wiring board that meets the process specification limits.
 These specifications usually are consistent solder paste volume and height, and printed solder paste aligned on the PWB pads.
 This determines the process yield.

 In electronic design automation, the solder paste mask and thus the stencil is typically defined in a layer named tCream/bCream aka CRC/CRS, PMC/PMS, TPS/BPS, or TSP/BSP (EAGLE), F.Paste/B.Paste (KiCad), PasteTop/PasteBot (TARGET), SPT/SPB (OrCAD), PT.PHO/PB.PHO (PADS), PASTE-VS/PASTE-RS (WEdirekt), GTP/GBP (Gerber and many others).
-Some (less common) EDA software does not treat the solder paste mask as a regular part of a PCB's layer stack, in this case the paste mask must be derived from the solder stop mask.
+Some (less common) EDA software does not treat the solder paste mask as a regular part of a PCB's layer stack, in which case the paste mask must be derived from the solder stop mask.

 For improved accuracy, stencils traditionally were often mounted in proprietary aluminum frames of various kinds.
 Today, the usage of quick mount systems is more common at least for low volume batches, mounting the stencil pneumatically or mechanically.
 For this the stencil needs additional perforations for alignment following one of several mount system standards including QuattroFlex, ZelFlex, ESSEMTEC, PAGGEN, Metz, DEK VectorGuard, Mechatronic Systems and others.